 Start to Exercise Regularly

 Being overweight is a rising health problem.
 Losing weight is perhaps the most popular New Year resolution for most people.
-However, we became aware of that many of us fail to carry on with our noble expectations.
+However, we became aware that many of us fail to carry on with our noble expectations.

 Experts say that we should make realistic goals for ourselves and should be consistent with our action plan.
 If you don’t have enough time to go to a gym or take up regular exercising, you may just try going up and down the staircase or strolling a little bit more in the parking lot.

 Stress is a part of life.
 Too much of it can impact your well being.
-It can affect your digestive system, cause sleeplessness, lower your immune system, and it may give you a heart disease, diabetes, and other illnesses.
+It can affect your digestive system, cause sleeplessness, lower your immune system, and may give you heart disease, diabetes, and other illnesses.
 So try fitting a stress-reducing activity into your everyday schedule.
-It could be walking, meditating, and practising a deep breathing or other exercises.
+It could be walking, meditating, and practising deep breathing or other exercises.

 It’s important to find a way to control stress, instead of giving it a chance to control you.
 Learn to control the things that are controllable.
 As well as we often stress about things we really can’t control, it just makes us put unnecessary worry and stress on ourselves.